Is IVF the Right Choice?

 In a nutshell, IVF is the process of collecting eggs and fertilizing them in the laboratory.
 The resulting embryos are cultured for 5-7 days before they are transferred into the uterus or frozen for future use.
 The IVF cycle is composed of 5 steps and it typically begins on the first day of your menstrual cycle, or as close to it as possible.

-The fertilized eggs are cultured for 5-7 days, which is the same number of days an embryo takes to travel from the distal end of the tube into the uterus during natural conception.
-The embryos are cultured in very special conditions where the temperature, gases and pH are precisely controlled.
-In order to minimize fluctuations in the air and temperature of the incubator, we check the embryos on day 1, 5 and 6, counting day 1 as the day after retrieval.
+- The fertilized eggs are cultured for 5-7 days, which is the same number of days an embryo takes to travel from the distal end of the tube into the uterus during natural conception.
+The embryos are cultured in very special conditions where the temperature, gases, and pH are precisely controlled.
+To minimize fluctuations in the air and temperature of the incubator, we check the embryos on days 1, 5, and 6, counting day 1 as the day after retrieval.
 Patients are informed of the progress of their embryos after each check.
 If fresh embryo transfer is planned, the woman takes progesterone to prepare her uterine lining during this period.
 Nowadays, in most cases, embryos are frozen once they reach maturity for future transfer in a Frozen Embryo Transfer cycle.

-After receiving your embryo, you can rest easy at home for the remainder of the day.
-The embryo will hopefully implant on the same day.
-You can generally resume normal activity by the next day.
+- After receiving your embryo, you can rest easy at home for the remainder of the day.
+The embryo will likely be implanted on the same day and you should be able to resume normal activity the day after.

 What is the success rate of IVF?